 1/25 | Sale | 250 |

-The periodic inventory system requires a physical count of inventory at the end of the period.
+The periodic inventory system requires a physical inventory count at the end of the period.
 Most companies using periodic inventory systems are small businesses that only count inventory and calculate COGS once per year.
-However, if you want to use the periodic inventory system monthly, you can estimate the units in ending inventory without taking a physical count.
+However, if you want to use the periodic inventory system monthly, you can estimate the units in the ending inventory without taking a physical count.

-Assume our physical inventory count reveals 80 units in ending inventory.
+For simplicity, let’s assume that the physical inventory count reveals 80 units in the ending inventory.

-The company has two groups of inventory – one at $35 per unit and another at $36 per unit.
+The company has two inventory groups: one at $35 per unit and another at $36 per unit.
 These groups are referred to as LIFO layers.

-Now that we know the cost of ending inventory, we can use the COGS formula to calculate our COGS.
+Now that I know the cost of ending inventory, I can use the COGS formula to calculate our COGS, shown below:

 Perpetual Inventory System Using LIFO